Aaron0696/myWeb/content/projects.md

 > In my spare time.

+### aaRon

+An R package of functions and templates that I use in my daily work.
+Can be used by anyone.

+Introduction to the package and functions are available at https://aaron0696.github.io/aaRon/.

+Programs: `R`

 ### The Most And Least Popular Psychology Modules In NUS

 Using the decade's past bidding statistics to determine the popularity of Psychology modules in NUS.